Cruel Summer (Taylor Swift song): Release and commercial performance

 On US Billboard airplay charts in 2023, "Cruel Summer" became Swift's eighth number-one single on Radio Songs, where it reigned for 12 non-consecutive weeks surpassing "Blank Space" as her longest running number one.
 It became her 12th number-one single on Pop Airplay, and her 11th number-one single on Adult Pop Airplay, making her the solo artist with the most chart toppers on the latter two charts.
 The song also spent 10 weeks atop Pop Airplay and 23 weeks atop Adult Pop Airplay, becoming her longest-running number-one song on both and the longest-running number-one song by a solo artist and female artist on the latter.
 Jason Lipshutz of Billboard commented that the single's resurgent success "simply demonstrates Swift's current ubiquity, unprecedented in the modern music era".
 In January 2024, the song topped the Adult Contemporary chart, marking Swift's ninth number-one single.
 As such, it made Swift the first artist in history to release six singles that topped the Adult Contemporary, Adult Pop Airplay and Pop Airplay charts individually, surpassing Adele (five).
 Additionally, the song spent 34 weeks in the top ten of the Hot 100, becoming the first song by a solo female artist to do so.
 In total, "Cruel Summer" spent 54 weeks on the Hot 100, becoming Swift's longest-charting Hot 100 hit, surpassing "Anti-Hero".

 Elsewhere, "Cruel Summer" reached new peaks in Australia (1), Canada (1), Singapore (1), New Zealand (3), Ireland (4), Malaysia (6), and Brazil (54) as well.
 It peaked at number one in the Philippines and entered the top 10 in Indonesia, as well in few Europeans countries, including Switzerland and Iceland, top twenty for most of them, including Norway, Sweden, Austria, Portugal, the Netherlands and Luxembourg and top forty in Denmark and Slovakia.

 In France, from the general surprise, due to massive broadcasting radio plays, the song didn't reached the top fifty and reached number 52.
 However, the song spent 55 weeks and peaked at number 9 on French airplay and was certified diamond, becoming Swift fifth diamond single at the time.

-The song has received certifications from Denmark (gold), Greece (gold), Italy (platinum), New Zealand (triple platinum), Poland (double platinum), Portugal (triple platinum), and the UK (triple platinum).
+The song was certified thirteen-times platinum in Australia; seven-times platinum in New Zealand; quadruple platinum in Portugal and the United Kingdom; triple platinum in Switzerland; and double platinum in Brazil, Poland, and Spain.
 It reached number one on the Billboard Global 200, and was the sixth-most-streamed song globally on Spotify in 2023.
 The song was the seventh-biggest song of 2023 according to the International Federation of the Phonographic Industry (IFPI), with an equivalent of 1.39 billion global subscription streams.
 Within the first half of 2024, according to Luminate Data, the single was the third-most-streamed song globally with 1.012 billion streams.
+St. Vincent described the resurgent success of "Cruel Summer" as "crazy", "so wild and so modern".